Can you compost cooked vegetables?

 Prepared vegetables should compost more quickly than raw vegetables because their structural integrity has already been compromised.
 Cooking vegetables softens them up and makes rotting much easier.
 Unfortunately, this rotting may be too quick and could cause pest-related problems.

 This is one situation where the longer and more sustained rotting common with fresh vegetables works better for you.
-Consider using Lomi as a solution here, as this powerful kitchen composter makes this process smoother and more efficient, including multiple composting modes.
+Consider using Lomi as a solution here, as this powerful kitchen food recycler makes this process smoother and more efficient, including multiple modes.
 It can work with both vegetables with ease.

 Lomi by Pela